 Love 'em or loathe 'em, there is no doubting the impact that the arrival of the multiplexes has had on the UK's movie going scene.
-Since the first opened in Milton Keynes in November 1985, well over 300 have opened their doors.
-And the public have responded: annual attendances had dropped from a high of 1,635m, in 1946, to a nadir of 54m in 1984, but the multiplexes have played their part in luring patrons back and annual attendances are now up to the 160m mark.
+Since the first opened in Milton Keynes in November 1985, almost 400 have opened their doors.
+And the public have responded: annual attendances had dropped from a high of 1,635m, in 1946, to a nadir of 54m in 1984, but the multiplexes have played their part in luring patrons back and

 The development of the multiplexes (which I, and the industry, define as purpose-built cinemas with five or more screens) has, I would suggest, been more interesting than might at first be thought.
 While too many, from the outside, remain architecturally uninspiring, inside there has been a quiet revolution going on.
 It's fascinating to see how interior design has moved on, from the first generation - state of the art at the time - to today’s ever more luxurious auditoriums, with their stepped stadium seating, wider seats, greater leg room and ever larger screens.

 Multiplexes are also making their way into our cultural consciousness.
 When the makers of Popcorn (2006), a romantic comedy about a boy who takes a job at a cinema to woo an usherette, wanted a suitable location they turned to one with which their target audience was most likely to be familiar - and filmed in the iconic thefilmworks (now Odeon) multiplex at Greenwich in East London.
 Who knows, perhaps in 20 years’ time cinema enthusiasts will be viewing Popcorn in the hushed, reverent tones reserved today for the likes of Cinema Paradiso and The Smallest Show on Earth!